 Skin Cancer Surgery

 We perform different types of skin cancer surgeries to eliminate cancerous cells and treat skin cancer.
-Surgeries include MOHs surgery and cryosurgery, depending on the type of skin cancer and its severity.

 Split Earlobe Treatment

 For patients whose earlobes have split or stretched to heavy earrings or accidents, our Lake Nona dermatologists perform split earlobe treatment to repair the skin and heal rips or tears.

 Early forms of skin cancer can sometimes be treated through nonsurgical methods, such as SRT (Superficial Radiation Therapy).
 Depending on your diagnosis, we may determine a nonsurgical treatment to be the most effective route for your condition.

 Warts commonly appear on the hands, but they can grow on any part of the body.
 Human papillomavirus (HPV) often causes the development of warts.
 After performing a biopsy, our dermatologists may suggest an excision, a cryotherapy treatment, a laser treatment, or immunotherapy to remove warts.

 UCF Health is located in first-floor Suite 160 & third-floor Suite 360

 UCF Health Lake Nona

 Monday – Friday: 8 a.m. – 5 p.m.
 (First & Third Floors)

 If you have a medical emergency, call 911.